Error420Unknown/Error420_Paychecks/README.md

 ```
 local function pay(player)
     local job = player.PlayerData.job
+    local jobData = GetJob(job.name)

+    if not jobData then return end

-    local payment = GetJob(job.name).grades[job.grade.level].payment or job.payment
+    local payment = jobData.grades[job.grade.level].payment or job.payment
     if payment <= 0 then return end
-    if not GetJob(job.name).offDutyPay and not job.onduty then return end
+    if not jobData.offDutyPay and not job.onduty then return end

     if config.money.paycheckSociety then
         local account = config.getSocietyAccount(job.name)